-Introduction to the 2017-2018 Anti-Corruption Regulation Survey
+Introduction to the 2019 Anti-Corruption Regulation Survey

-Welcome to the 2017-2018 edition of the Jones Day Anti-Corruption Regulation Survey.
-In 2017 and 2018 to date, there has continued to be an increasing awareness among multinational companies of the significance of anti-corruption regulations in foreign countries and the potential risks of violating these regulations or of being associated with companies or individuals that have violated such regulations.
+Welcome to the 2019 edition of the Jones Day Anti-Corruption Regulation Survey of Select Countries.
+Since the 2017-2018 edition of this Survey, there has continued to be an increasing awareness among multinational companies of the significance of anti-corruption regulations in foreign countries and the potential risks of violating these regulations or of being associated with companies or individuals that have violated such regulations.

-A number of countries made significant changes to their anti-corruption regulations in 2017 and 2018 to date, including, among others, Argentina, China, Italy, Mexico, Saudi Arabia, the United Arab Emirates and the United States.
-Furthermore, since the beginning of 2017, there have been other significant developments in several countries related to anti-corruption, especially with respect to enforcement, such as in Brazil, Hong Kong, Japan, the Philippines, Saudi Arabia and South Africa.
-Other countries included in this Survey have pursued proposed amendments to anti-corruption regulations, the restructuring of anti-corruption enforcement bodies and enhanced coordination with the anti-corruption authorities of other jurisdictions.
+A number of countries made significant changes to their anti-corruption regulations in 2018 and 2019 to date, including, among others, Chile, India, Indonesia, Italy, Malaysia, Myanmar, Philippines, South Korea, Thailand and Vietnam.
+Furthermore, since 2018, there have been significant developments in several countries related to anti-corruption, especially with respect to enforcement practice and policy, such as in Brazil, South Africa, the United Kingdom and the United States.
+Other countries included in this Survey have indicated proposed amendments to anti-corruption regulations, the restructuring of anti-corruption enforcement bodies and enhanced coordination with the anti-corruption authorities of other jurisdictions.
+The 2019 edition of this Survey includes Qatar, a jurisdiction that had not been covered in previous years.

-This Survey is intended to provide an overview of the complex and evolving anti-corruption regulations in the 41 countries covered herein.
+This Survey is intended to provide an overview of the complex and evolving anti-corruption regulations in the 42 countries covered herein.
 Ways in which this Survey may be useful will vary depending on a company's situation and needs.
 A few examples follow:

 - Due diligence.
-This Survey may be useful to give a sense of key aspects of anti-corruption regulations that may apply to potential M&A targets and joint venture partners. - Prospective business partners.
-If a company is considering entering into a relationship with a business partner (e.g., agent, vendor or customer) from another country, this Survey may be useful in giving a sense of potential areas of risk in relation to the prospective partner's local business activities. - Considering efficacy of compliance programs.
-This Survey may be helpful for companies in considering whether and how to develop a compliance program on a national, regional and/or global basis.
-In this regard, a good starting point is having an understanding of whether particular activities (for example, providing certain gifts or entertainment) could violate local regulations.
+This Survey may be useful to give a sense of key aspects of anti-corruption regulations that apply to potential M&A targets and joint venture partners. - Prospective business partners.
+If a company is considering entering into a relationship with a business partner (e.g., vendor or customer) from another country, this Survey may be useful in giving a sense of potential areas of risk in relation to the partner's local business activities. - Considering efficacy of compliance programs.
+This Survey may be helpful in considering whether and how to develop, assess and enhance an anti-corruption compliance program, whether on a national, regional or global basis.
+As a starting point, one needs to have an understanding of whether a particular action (for example, certain gifts or entertainment) may potentially violate local regulations.

 In this Survey, the countries are organized by region and then alphabetically by country.
-For each country, the same categories are covered.
+Whereas previous editions of this Survey subdivided Asian jurisdictions into three regions, these countries have been combined into one "Asia Pacific" region in the 2019 edition.
+For each country, the same topics are covered.
 They include, among others: (i) whether bribery of domestic and foreign public officials is prohibited; (ii) the meaning of the term "public official"; (iii) whether and to what extent gifts, entertainment and travel benefits are regulated; (iv) issues in enforcement; and (v) recent developments.

-This Survey also identifies the CPI scores and ranks of each of the 41 countries covered herein.
-CPI refers to the Corruption Perceptions Index, published by Transparency International, which scores and ranks countries around the world based on perceived levels of corruption.
+This Survey also sets forth the most recent CPI scoring and ranking information for each of the surveyed countries.
+"CPI" refers to the Corruption Perceptions Index, published by Transparency International, which scores and ranks countries around the world based on perceived levels of corruption.
 CPI scores range from 100 (very clean) to 0 (highly corrupt).
-In the ranking issued on February 21, 2018, the CPI ranked 180 countries based on their scores.
-This Survey also identifies major international conventions to which each of the countries is a party.
+In the ranking issued on January 29, 2019, the CPI ranked 180 countries based on their scores.

+In addition, this Survey identifies major international conventions to which each of the countries is a party.
 These conventions are defined in the Glossary.